-In July 2022, the state-owned company Enap announced the start of a pilot plan to commercialize 6,000 bottled cylinders in three municipalities using LPG produced at its refineries.
+In July 2022, the state-owned company ENAP announced the start of a pilot plan to commercialize 6,000 bottled cylinders in three municipalities using LPG produced at its refineries.
 This pilot plan ended in December of 2022.
-The state-owned company has announced that it will acquire 60,000 new cylinders to deliver finished product to retail distributors in the municipalities of San Fernando, Linares and surrounding areas as from the first half of 2023, since these are the areas where the company already operates bottling plants.
-Simultaneously, it announced that it was evaluating the development of the commercial bulk segment in the Valparaíso and Biobío regions.
+The state-owned company has announced that it will acquire 60,000 new cylinders to deliver finished product to retail distributors in the regions of Valparaiso, O'Higgins, Maule, Ñuble, Bío Bío and Los Ríos as from the first half of 2023, since these are the areas where the company already operates bottling plants.
+As from October 2023, ENAP began selling LPG in bulk to Talca, a city where it will focus its commercial strategy on the regions of Valparaíso and Biobío small businesses in the area.